Running Safety for all White Horse Harriers

 - Don’t assume that car drivers can see you just because you can see them.

-- During the winter months, i.e. when light is poor you should wear reflective clothing and hi-viz safety bibs.
+- During the winter months when light is poor, please wear reflective clothing and hi-viz safety bibs.

-- On country roads with no footway you will generally always run towards on-coming traffic so you can take evasive measures if necessary.
+- On country roads with no footway you should run towards on-coming traffic so you can take evasive measures if necessary.

 - On a session when runners are strung out some distance then it is helpful if a warning of ‘car coming’ could be shouted to those behind who may not have heard the approaching vehicle.